thoughtspot/thoughtspot.github.io/_complex-search/show-underlying-data.md

 You can see the most granular details of a given result set, i.e. it shows the un-aggregated view.
 This feature lets you understand what an answer consists of.
 For example, if you search for `customer region revenue`, the answer shows the aggregate revenue value for each customer region.
-You can then click on any row and then on **Show underlying data**, to see each value that `revenue` constitutes of, for any given region.
+Then, you can right-click any row and then click **Show underlying data**, to see each value which constitutes `revenue` for any given region.

 Only the first 1,000 rows are shown when viewing the underlying data.
 You can even download the results shown when you choose **Show underlying data** from a